lathieuhuan/gaming-tools/packages/gidmgcalculator/src/screens/Simulator/models/README.md

 ## Overview

 `SimulationProcessor` is the top-level orchestrator of a simulation.
 It owns a `Team` and a `TargetCalc`, and drives them through a sequence of `SimulationEvent`s.
 On construction it initialises the team and finalises the target so they are ready for calculation.
-The primary entry point is `runTimeline`, which resets all transient state and replays a full event timeline from scratch.

-Internally it routes each event to a dedicated handler:
+The primary entry point is `runTimeline`.
+When running a timeline from scratch, it resets all transient state then process each event in the given timeline.
+This API routes each event to a dedicated handler:

 - Switch-in (`SI`) – Delegates to `Team` to change the on-field member

 - Ability hit (`AH`) – Runs `talentCalc` against the performer and target, produces a `HitLog`

-- Ability buff (`AB`) – Validates the buff via `memberCan`, then uses `bonusOperations` to resolve, perform, and deliver bonuses to all affected members, finally run `finalizeAttrs` for each affected members
+- Ability buff (`AB`) – Validates the buff via `memberCan`, then uses `bonusOperations` to resolve, perform, and deliver bonuses to all affected members, finally run `finalizeAttrs` on each affected members

 - Reaction hit (`RH`) – (not yet implemented)

 - Weapon buff (`WB`) – (not yet implemented)

-After the timeline is replayed, `SimulationProcessor` exposes the accumulated `hitLogs` — one entry per damage hit.
+After the timeline is replayed, `SimulationProcessor` exposes the accumulated `hitLogs`.

 ---